-Before the end of the semester, the MSPPM Program Director or Associate Dean will circulate a list of tentative projects and poll students on their interest in these projects.
+During the summer between your first and second year, the MSPPM Program Director or Associate Dean will circulate a list of tentative projects and poll students on their interest in these projects.
 The determination of which projects will be run the following semester will depend on student interest and the availability of faculty to supervise a given project.